AraBlocks/ara-contracts/README.md

 <a name="transferfrom"></a>
 ### `token.transferFrom(opts)`

 Transfers Ara from one address to another.
-This differs from `transfer` by requiring the tokens to be first allowed to be sent.
+This differs from `transfer` by requiring the tokens to be first approved to be spent.

 - `opts`
   - `did` - URI of the account that owns the Ara
   - `password` - Password of the owning account
-  - `to` - Address that will be receiving the tokens
+  - `to` - `DID` if the account that will be receiving the tokens
   - `val` - Amount to transfer

 ```js